CommerceTeam/commerce/Documentation/BreakingChanges/Since6/Index.rst

-TcaAttributeFields::getDatabaseConnection queries where moved to AttributeRepository TcaSelectItems::getDatabaseConnection queries where moved to CategoryRepository BackendUtility::getDatabaseConnection queries where moved to corresponding repositories
+TcaAttributeFields::getDatabaseConnection queries where moved to AttributeRepository TcaSelectItems::getDatabaseConnection queries where moved to CategoryRepository BackendUtility::getDatabaseConnection queries where moved to corresponding repositories TceformsUtility::getDatabaseConnection query was moved to SysLanguageRepository and ProductRepository

 FolderRepository::getFolders should not be used anymore, please use ::getFolder instead BaseController::renderValue.NUMBERFORMAT this type of formating is possible via stdWrap.numberFormat and takes the configuration decimals, dec_point, thousands_sep so just replace NUMBERFORMAT with stdWrap.numberFormat = 1 and add stdWrap.numberFormat.deci... and so on